Logulokesh/KinAI-Ecosystem/README.md

 ## 📄 License

+Yep, it’s free.
+Like hugs and high-fives.
-Each project maintains its own licensing model.
-Refer to individual repositories for specific license details.
+Each project has its own license, so check the repo if you're into the fine details.

 ---